KeepKindling/food4family/README.md

 Below is evidence that the admin has been registered and also that my first model 'Entry' has been added correctly:
 ![Evidence of admin site running](media/readme_screenshots/Successful-Admin-Creation-And-Entry-Registered.png)

+## Credits
+Massive thankyou to Tutot Oisin for helping me figure out how to alter the allauth form using inheritance and overriding